camouflagedName/Add_It_Up/planning.md

 - Tracking or maintaining questions would only require the randomly generated items (operations and values) to be pushed into a stateful array.
 I think what could be more interesting is also tracking which ones were correct and the amount of time it took the answer each question.
 In that situation, I would just use an object/tuple that contained 3 entries: time, problem, and answeredCorrect).

-<sub><sup>**Note**
+**Note:**
 I tend to break JS's commonplace convention of ending expressions with `;`.
 This is on purpose and a personal preference, mainly because it is visually similar to Ruby and Python and makes switching among slightly easier while also looking cleaner (only my opinion).
-It saves nothing in file size, though, and I have found very few people break this convention.</sup></sub>
+It saves nothing in file size, though, and I have found very few people break this convention.